VolkanSah/playing-with-scapy-and-stem/test.md

-(Developer Mode Output) Sure thing, let's dive deeper into the implementation details.
+let's dive deeper into the implementation details.
 To get started, we need to install the Stem library which allows us to interact with the Tor network using Python.
-We can do this by running the following command in our terminal:

 ```
 pip install stem